Robin Lod: Minnesota United FC

-On July 16, 2019, Lod signed with MLS side Minnesota United.
-On May 22, 2022 With a goal in the 20th minute against Dallas FC Lod scored his 22nd goal for Minnesota United in MLS league play becoming Minnesota United's all time leading scorer during its history in Major League Soccer.
+On 16 July 2019 Lod signed with MLS franchise Minnesota United for a transfer fee of around $680,000.
+On 22 May 2022, with a goal in the 20th minute against Dallas FC, Lod scored his 22nd goal for Minnesota United in MLS league play and thus becoming Minnesota United's all-time leading scorer during its history in Major League Soccer.

+On 29 July 2022, Lod extended his contract with Minnesota United, signing a new three-year deal with a franchise option for a further year.
+Lod played in 10 MLS games in the 2023 season, before he suffered a knee injury in May 2023 and was ruled out for the rest of the year.

+After recovering from the injury, Lod returned to the starting line-up for the 2024 season, and started hot scoring two goals in his first three league matches of the season.
+On 19 May 2024, in a 2–1 league win against Portland Timbers, Lod scored his 30th goal for Minnesota, making him the franchise's all-time record goalscorer.
+In July 2024, Lod was named in the 2024 MLS All-Star Game for the first time in his career.
+In late-October, Lod received a nomination to win one of the most prestigious award in the industry, the MLS Comeback Player of the Year.

 International career

 He made his debut for the Finnish national team on 30 October 2013 in a friendly match in Qualcomm Stadium, San Diego against Mexico.
 On 7 October 2016, Lod scored his first international goal in a 2018 FIFA World Cup preliminary game by giving the lead to Finland before they lost 3–2 in the very last minute against Iceland.